FlukeAndFeather/EDS214-Schaefer-jwonyk/feedback/instructor-feedback.md

 After cloning the repo on Workbench:

-[NY] Running the environment initialization script installs all required packages
+[M] Running the environment initialization script installs all required packages

 - As discussed, in its own script
+- Your env init script is easy to find and nicely commented.

 [M] The analysis script runs without errors